Purchase Injection Grouting Products Online

 Q) Should parging be done over metal lathe (screen)?

-A) In most cases we always bond our parge coat to the wall without the use of metal lathe, if we end up using it, we never use un galvanized concrete nails to fasten it...they will rust.
+A) In most cases we always bond our parge coat to the wall without the use of metal lathe, if we end up using it, we never use un-galvanized concrete nails to fasten it...they will rust and show through.

 Q) What is the best method of fastening things to concrete?